louisremi/jquery.transition.js/README.md

 The first compatible one is [jquery.transform.js](http://github.com/louisremi/jquery.transform.js).
 Others will follow.

-jquery.transition.js has been tested against jQuery unit-tests, and only 8 of them fail, mostly for timing issues.
+jquery.transition.js has been tested against jQuery unit-tests, and only 5 of them fail (under investigations).
 It benefits from the experience of writing [csstransition.net](http://www.csstransition.net/) to workaround implementation quirks.

 When should I use it?